Features added in previous versions

 Feature Description More information

-When deployed in O365 environments, VMR Scheduling for Exchange now supports authentication using an app registration with relevant application permissions to allow use of EWS Impersonation, rather than a service account that is granted the Application Impersonation role.
+When deployed in O365 environments, Secure Scheduler for Exchange now supports authentication using an app registration with relevant application permissions to allow use of EWS Impersonation, rather than a service account that is granted the Application Impersonation role.

 Configuring Office 365 for scheduling using app permissions